-There are many types of vacuums nowadays and people choose the one that meets their needs.
+There are many types of vacuums nowadays and people choose the one that meet their needs.
 People used to be fans of a canister vacuum as it is typically light and easy to use with really powerful suction.
-But they need to drag it behind them, which is fine for open and large places but maybe not that easy to clean a cluttered area with lots of barriers.
+But they need to drag it behind them, which is fine for open and large places but may be not that easy to clean a cluttered area with lots of barriers.
 Also one needs to bend a lot to do many actions like picking up, moving, turning on and off, etc.

 Then comes stick vacuums.
 This type of vacuum cleaner is honestly easy to use.
 Although its suction cannot win canister vacuum by all means, usually you can use just the motor with a specific attachment to clean hard-to-reach spots, a mattress, blinds, ceiling fixtures, or even take it outside to vacuum the car.